c4hesaku/TrickSaber-Lite/README.md

 *   **Initial Guide:** Followed from the [BS Modding Guide by danrouse](https://github.com/danrouse/beatsaber-quest-modding-guide).
 *   **Project Template:** Adapted from Tatenshi's [RandomSongPicker](https://github.com/Tatenshi/RandomSongPicker).
 *   **Concept Inspiration:** The idea for TrickSaber was inspired by existing PC/Quest TrickSaber mods (no code directly used or viewed).
 *   **AI Assistant:** Gemini 2.5 Pro provided development and documentation assistance.
+ChatGPT for cover image.